umbraco/UmbracoDocs/README.md

 # What's in the documentation

 ## Getting started
-[Getting started (available here)](Getting-Started/) is an introduction to Umbraco containing explanations of basic concepts and short tutorials.
+[Getting started (available here)](Getting-Started/) is an introduction to Umbraco containing explanations of basic concepts and short tutorials..

 ## Implementation
 [Implementation (available here)](Implementation/) is an overview of Umbraco's structure and pipeline.